 Second Offense.
 When a hearing is convened to consider disciplinary penalties related to a second offense, the chair reviews the offenses, as put forth in the settlement forms or in previous hearing reports, and asks the student if there are any comments he or she would like to make in regard to these offenses.
 Since these cases have already been decided, either through settlement or previous hearing, there is no need to reconsider them.
 In most cases, it is unnecessary to call witnesses, unless the committee or the student feels the reports are unclear in some respect that a witness can clarify.
 The sole consideration of the committee at a second offense hearing is whether further disciplinary sanctions (usually suspension or dismissal) should be applied.

 Either the instructor or the student may appeal the decision of the URC to the vice president for academic affairs.
 Appeals must be made in writing to the vice president for academic affairs within three business days of receiving the written notification of the decision.
 Appeals will be considered only if they are based on one or more of the following criteria:

-new evidence not reasonably available at the time of the original hearing; or
+new evidence not reasonably available at the time of the original hearing and which is provided as part of the written appeal; or

 procedural error that can be shown to have affected the outcome of the hearing; or